sketchplugins/plugin-directory/README.md

 - [GxDesignOps](https://github.com/genexuslabs/sketchdesignops), by Gastón Milano: Sketch Plugin For GeneXus internal use
 - [killswitch](https://github.com/madebysnacks/killswitch), by Snacks Studio: A simple Sketch plugin for disabling Symbol overrides.
 - [lippy](https://github.com/abynim/lippy), by Aby Nimbalkar: An interactive lorem ipsum generator plugin for Sketch
-- [Looper](https://github.com/sureskumar/looper), by Sures Kumar: Looper helps automate duplication of groups and layers.
-One can control properties like Rotate, Scale and Opacity while duplicating.
-This powerful combination enables artists and designers to create interesting geometric and organic patterns.
 - [Merge Duplicate Symbols](https://github.com/oodesign/merge-duplicate-symbols), by oodesign: Merge symbols or styles, replacing all instances and keeping overrides.
 - [Mesh Gradients](https://github.com/oodesign/mesh-gradients), by oodesign: Create awesome mesh gradients, right inside of Sketch.
 - [Miro Plugin for Sketch](https://github.com/miroapp/sketch_plugin), by Miro: Add, share and discuss your Sketch artboards with the team in Miro.
 The plugin allow to sync the artboards with the boards in one click
 - [Mockuuups Studio](https://mockuuups.studio/sketch/), by Mockuuups: Easily create beautiful mockups from your Sketch files
 - [Overrides Manager](https://github.com/ozgurgunes/Sketch-Overrides-Manager), by Ozgur Gunes: A Sketch plugin which makes managing overrides easier.
-- [Palette Stripes](https://github.com/sureskumar/palette-stripes), by Sures Kumar: Generate palette stripes in sketch from shape fills.
 - [Phosphor Icons](https://phosphoricons.com), by Tobias Fried: A flexible icon family for interfaces, diagrams, presentations — whatever, really.
 - [Phrase Strings Plugin](https://phrase.com/integrations/sketch/), by Phrase: Start localization during the design phase.
 Easily preview your designs in multiple languages and optimize your UI for all markets with the Phrase Strings plugin.
 - [picasso](https://github.com/wuba/Picasso), by huangwencun: Picasso是58同城推出的一款sketch生成代码插件，可将sketch设计稿自动解析成还原精准，可用度高的前端代码